Teemu Penninkangas

-Teemu Penninkangas (born 24 July 1992) is a Finnish footballer who plays as a left-back for Lahti.
+Teemu Penninkangas (born 24 July 1992) is a Finnish former professional footballer who played as a left-back.
+He retired from his professional career after the 2024 Veikkausliiga season.
+Simultaneously he announced he would continue playing for Gilla FC in Finnish lower divisions.

 Career

-SJK

 Penninkangas won the Veikkausliiga title with SJK in 2015.
 It was also the first title in club history.
 Penninkangas made his SJK debut in 2010, back when the club was playing in Kakkonen, the third tier of Finnish football.

-FC Lahti

 On 16 January 2019 Penninkangas signed for FC Lahti He left a year later to Sligo Rovers.

-Silgo Rovers

 On 10 January 2020, he signed for League of Ireland Premier Division side Sligo Rovers.
-Penninkangas was released by Sligo Rovers at the end of the 2020 season because the club stopped paying wages.
+Penninkangas was released by Sligo Rovers at the end of the 2020 season because the club stopped paying wages due to COVID-19 pandemic.

-Return to Lahti

-After a one year spell at Sligo Rovers Penninkangas rejoined FC Lahti and extended his contract until 31 December 2022.
+After a one-year spell at Sligo Rovers Penninkangas rejoined FC Lahti and extended his contract until 31 December 2022.

+On 15 December 2023, Gnistan from Northern Helsinki announced the signing of Penninkangas.